 The analysis of every Latin sentence is a lesson in logic.
-Latin imparts an exceptional intellectual discipline; it develops abstract thinking, lucid expression and precise analytical skills, which provides a strong basis for further learning.
+Latin imparts an exceptional intellectual discipline; it develops abstract thinking, lucid expression and precise analytical skills, and provides a strong basis for further learning.

 Latinists acquire a depth and mastery of not only Latin and its linguistic structure, but also modern languages, including English.
 Latin is also the study of the literary, social, and political culture that has informed our own for the past two millennia; Latin will expand your mental horizon.

-A Level Latin comprises two elements; first, the Latin language; second, the analysis of and response to verse and prose literature in Latin.
+A-level Latin comprises two elements; first, the Latin language; second, the analysis of and response to verse and prose literature in Latin.

-The OCR examination has four units at A level, covering language, verse, and prose.
+The OCR examination has four units at A-level, covering language, verse, and prose.

 Many students of Latin go on to read classics, history, law, or the sciences at university.
 Latin is particularly useful for the study of modern languages, history, English, medicine and life sciences.
-A grade A at GCSE Latin is a prerequisite to take the A Level.